droodman/reghdfejl/README.md

 Except for Stata, all required components are freely available. `reghdfejl` will automatically attempt to install the needed Python and Julia packages, and even to install Julia via JuliaCall.

 ## Usage
-Because Julia uses just-in-time compilation, the first time you run `reghdfejl` in a Stata session, it will be slow.
-THe same goes for the first time you trigger the use of different code within the underlying Julia package, such as by running the first instrumental-variables or GPU-based estimate within a session.
+Because Julia uses just-in-time compilation, the first time you run `reghdfejl` in a Stata session, it is slow.
+The same goes for the first time you trigger the use of different code within the underlying Julia package, such as by running the first instrumental-variables or GPU-based estimate within a session.

 `reghdfejl` ignores reghdfe options that affect the best-fit search algorithm, as well as the rarely-used dofadjustments() option.
 It accepts three novel options:
 * threads() specifies the number of CPU threads FixedEffectModels.jl should use, for speed.
 The default is 4.